AKC Bernese Mountain Dog

 ~Degenerative Myelopathy (Bernese Mountain Dog Type) Normal/clear

 Stella is our sweet, independent, loyal girl who loves her sisters and anyone who will love on her.
 She is the perfect blend of confident & kind.
-She is a bit shorter than Aggie and we are excited to breed her with Newt for a more medium sized Bernedoodle option.
-While we can not exactly predict how each puppy will mature, they will likely be between 50-60 lbs.
+She is a bit shorter than Aggie and we are excited to breed her with Cyber for Standard Bernedoodle that will be Tri color and Brindle Tri color.
+While we can not exactly predict how each puppy will mature, they will likely be 70-80lbs and larger.

 Stella is very obedient and loves being a part of the pack as you can see below.
 It is rare to have a picture without one of her sisters who she adores.